Test ID: JAK2M JAK2 V617F Mutation Detection, Bone Marrow

 JAK2 V617F Mutation Detection, BMUseful For

-Aiding in the distinction between a reactive blood cytosis and a chronic myeloproliferative disorder in bone marrow specimens
+Aiding in the distinction between a reactive blood cytosis and a chronic myeloproliferative disorder using bone marrow specimens

 Testing Algorithm

-See Myeloproliferative Neoplasm: A Diagnostic Approach to Bone Marrow Evaluation in Special Instructions.
+For information see Myeloproliferative Neoplasm: A Diagnostic Approach to Bone Marrow Evaluation.

 Specimen Type